-The single-family residence does not have distinctive characteristics of the style, type, or period.
-The architectural style of the residence is not identified by the City of Pomona's Historic Resources Inventory survey.
-There are no indications of a distinctive method of construction used on the structures, or of any indigenous materials or craftsmanship used in the construction.
+The structure does reflect the California Bungalow architectural style, it was rated as a "building which does not possess architectural character."
+There are no indications of a distinctive method of construction used on the structure, or of any indigenous materials or craftsmanship used in the construction.